 Font and Colors

-The cube figure, made up of four letters “N,” remains the main symbol of the N64 (Nintendo 64) even though the game console has not been released since 2002.
+The cube figure composed of four letters “N” remains the main symbol of the N64 (Nintendo 64), even though the game console was released in 1996 and has not been released since 2002.
 There are rumors that the three-dimensional structure has 64 sides and the same number of vertices, but this is just a myth.
-It was refuted by users who calculated their real number and discovered that the 3D model has 24 sides and 48 vertices; you should not look for a hidden reference to the brand name here.
+It was refuted by users who calculated the actual number and found that the 3D model has 24 sides and 48 vertices; there is no hidden reference to the brand name here.

 Univers Extra Black is the only font used in the logo of the Japanese N64 console.
 This is a bold sans-serif designed by Adrian Frutiger.
-However, the color scheme is much richer: it contains green (#319B44), blue (#0047B3), red (#DB3236) and yellow (#FFFF00).
+However, the color scheme is much richer, containing green (#319B44), blue (#0047B3), red (#DB3236), and yellow (#FFFF00).